The Stillness of the Wind

 The Stillness of the Wind is a farming simulation game developed by Coyan Cardenas and published by Fellow Traveler.
 An indie game released on February 7, 2019, The Stillness of the Wind focuses on Talma, an elderly goat farmer who tends her isolated farm as messages from the city where her family has moved become darker and darker.
-The game's thematic focus on aging and loss is a marked contrast from other games in the genre.
+The game's thematic focus on aging and loss is a marked contrast from other games in the cozy genre.
 Reception to the game was generally positive.

 Gameplay

 Stillness follows a Harvest Moon-esque gameplay style, where the player controls Talma, an elderly farmer who takes care of goats, chickens, and plants.
 Unlike other farming simulation games, Talma moves slowly and struggles with basic tasks, but emotes joy when taking care of her animals and laughs when playing on the ground.
 Talma is able to forage in the desert for fungi, and interact with a passing salesman.
-Letters are sent from family members speaking of an unknown, but dark situation in the city.
+Letters are sent from family members speaking of an unknown, but dark situation in the city and the tone of their language has increasing desperation as the game continues.

 The game thematically focuses on Talma's determination and journey as a farmer.
 As time passes, Talma begins to dream and hallucinate (as Talma farms, she may hear the sounds of children playing, or she can listen to the horn of a train, signifying her memories of the past and her possible dementia).
 Seasons begins to change, forcing the player to adapt to new situations.
 In the end of the game during winter, Talma passes away.